pyomeca/bioptim/README.md

 Anyone who wants to define custom constraint should be at least familiar with this type beforehand.

 ### Class: ConstraintList
-A ConstraintList is by essence simply a list of Constraint.
+A ConstraintList is simply a list of Constraints.
-The `add()` method can be called exactly as if one was calling the `Constraint` constructor.
+The `add()` method can be called exactly as calling the `Constraint` constructor.
-If the `add()` method is used more than one, the `list_index` parameter is automatically incremented for the prescribed `phase`.
+If the `add()` method is used more than once, the `list_index` parameter is automatically incremented for the prescribed `phase`.
-If no `phase` are prescribed by the user, the first phase is assumed.
+If no `phase` is prescribed by the user, the first phase is assumed.

 So a minimal use is as follows:
 ```python